katattakd/KatMirrorBot/README.md

-# KatMirrorBot
+## KatMirrorBot
-A bot that mirrors images from Reddit to Twitter.
+A program that automatically mirrors the best images from Reddit to Twitter.